 1)Tsonapatra and Terton Sherub Mebar.

-It was from Paro Pangbisa that Terton Sherub Mebar who was foretold to visit a lake called Nub-Tshona-Patra went with a team of carpenters for the mission to fetch the golden pillar for Paro Rimpung Dzong from the lake.
+It was from Paro Pangbisa that Terton Sherub Mebar who was foretold to visit a lake called Nub-Tshona-Patra went with a team of carpenters on the mission to fetch the golden pillar for Paro Rimpung Dzong from the lake.

 Carpenters were given the exact measurement of the pillar to be cut and also instructed to take the gold splinters that came out after chopping.